diverta/kuroco-sdk/README.md

 }
 ```

-And also, there are 2 ways how to install generated codes,
+And as well, there are 2 ways how to install generated codes,
 1. run `kuroco generate --lib -o outputDir` and `install outputDir --save`,
    import them by `import Kuroco from 'kuroco'` in your code.
 2. run `kuroco generate -o in/your/src/outputDir`
    and just import them by `import Kuroco from 'in/your/src/outputDir'` in your code.
 The former is specifying to export it's own `package.json` into the output dir,
-therefore you can use them with local files installing with npm.
+therefore you can apply local exported codes with npm installing.
 The latter is just exporting sourcecodes as commonjs modules.

 Or, if your codes are **NOT** based on NPM and using it's pre-processors (for example using jQuery on CDN and plain JavaScripts),